 The position will remain open until filled or withdrawn.

+a.
 Further information on the Cancer Science Institute of Singapore as well as working at CSI can be found on our website: www.csi.nus.edu.sg/web/careers/

 At NUS, the health and safety of our staff and students are one of our utmost priorities, and COVID-vaccination supports our commitment to ensure the safety of our community and to make NUS as safe and welcoming as possible.
 Many of our roles require a significant amount of physical interactions with students/staff/public members.
 Even for job roles that may be performed remotely, there will be instances where on-campus presence is required.

 Taking into consideration the health and well-being of our staff and students and to better protect everyone in the campus, applicants are strongly encouraged to have themselves fully COVID-19 vaccinated to secure successful employment with NUS.